 Summarize your future work into a few sentences or bullet points.

 On the forum where your proposal was submitted, just add a comment to your proposal.
+Please kindly refrain from writing your report on other platforms.

 If you’re still within your original grant period and have not finished the scope of your project but funds have run dry, you can request additional funds.
 The committee will review this request and recommend approval or rejection.